sunlight filtering through tree calming image

 In between NHS contracts, I founded The Quiet Way and at the same time completed my Mindful Yin Yoga teacher training.
 Soon after qualifying, I had the pleasure of living and working at the award-winning retreat and yoga teacher training centre, Suraylila, in Andalucía, Spain, for one year.

 ‘The Quiet Way’ name was conceived on a car journey from London to Berkshire.
-There was a discussion about therapies and I said, “I work quietly, I am the quiet one, the quiet way”.
-The hairs on my arm stood up, so I knew I had my business name!
-The Quiet Way is a blend of three decades of professional training, inspiring teachers, personal experience and a little something from each person I have treated along the way.
+I said, “I work quietly, there is unspoken communication through touch, I am the quiet way”.
+The hairs on my arm stood up, I knew I had my business name!

 “At the heart of my practice is an intention to create an environment where you feel comfortable and safe.
 A place where you can take a breath, slow down and rest and release or dissolve, a pain or hurt, and welcome wellness.”